jessicabyrne/crypto-conversion/AnswersToTechnicalQuestions.md

 # How long did you spend on the coding assignment?
-What would you add to your solution if you had more time?

 I took about 4-5 hours to get this app set up properly.
 Here is a rough outline of the time spent: